How to Remove Public Mugshots Online

 As the saying goes, once something is online, it is there forever.
 In most situations this is true, your arrest records (unless expunged) will always remain at the county offices.
 The mugshot(s) will remain online indefinitely unless the post is deleted by the website owner.
 If you are seeing a mugshot online, doing nothing and expecting it to eventually disappear will never happen.
 You need to be proactive in fighting against these publications.
 Furthermore, you can assist in suppressing your own negative information online by creating positive content!
 Create social media accounts and stay active on them, over time you will see some results.

 In most cases, the removal process can take years.
 Here at EraseMugshots.com, we can have a public mugshot removed from Google in sometimes 72-hours!
 Many removal cases take in upwards of 30-days and all backed with a money-back guarantee.
-There is ZERO risks with our solution.
+There are ZERO risks with our solution.
 If we fail you see the money back in your account the next day.
 What do you have to lose?
 It is time you take control of your future and finally land that dream job you deserve.
 Stop letting your past hold you back from accomplishing your goals in life.
 Be proactive, call EraseMugshots today.